Philadelphia Homicide + Murder Defense Lawyer

 Manslaughter charges are often less severe than those for murder.
 Manslaughter typically involves unintentional killings and a lack of premeditation.
 A defendant might be charged with voluntary or involuntary manslaughter.

 Voluntary manslaughter is a first-degree felony and may happen under several different circumstances.
-You might be charged if you killed someone without any lawful justification and acted under an intense and sudden passion from some kind of serious provocation.
+You might be charged if you killed someone without any lawful justification and acted under an intense and sudden passion from some serious provocation.
 You might have heard crimes like this referred to as “heat of passion” killings.
 Alternatively, you can be charged if you killed someone under an unreasonable belief that you were somehow justified.
 While justification can be a defense, it must be reasonable.

 Involuntary manslaughter happens when someone causes the death of another directly through their reckless or negligent participation in some unlawful act.
 It can also occur when a person commits a lawful act in a negligent or reckless way.
 Involuntary manslaughter may be charged as a first-degree misdemeanor.
 If the victim was younger than 12 and in the care of the defendant when the killing happened, the charges may be upgraded to second-degree felonies.